fluidjeel/traffic-light-2025/project_implementation.md

 After identifying a valid monthly pattern, the system waits for a daily candle's high within the subsequent month to cross above the high of the monthly pattern.

 3.4.
-Universal Trade Management Rules
+Universal Trade Management Rules (Enhanced & Configurable) The simulators now feature a highly flexible, toggle-driven system for managing trades.

-Initial Stop-Loss: Defined by the specific strategy.
+Initial Stop-Loss: The initial risk is defined by the stop_loss_mode config parameter:

-Daily/Weekly: The lowest low of the 5 daily candles preceding the entry day.
+LOOKBACK mode: Sets the stop at the lowest low of a specified number of preceding daily candles (e.g., 5 days for the weekly strategy).

-Monthly: A volatility-adjusted stop based on the 6-month ATR (entry_price - (monthly_atr * atr_multiplier)).

-Partial Profit Target: A risk/reward target is set.
-If hit, a portion of the position may be sold, and the stop-loss is moved to breakeven.
+PERCENT mode: Sets the stop at a fixed percentage below the entry price (e.g., 9%).

+ATR mode (Monthly only): Sets the stop at a multiple of the 6-month Average True Range below the entry price.

+Profit Target & Exit Strategy: The overall exit logic is controlled by the exit_strategy_mode config parameter:

+TRAILING mode (Default for HTF): This is a complex, multi-stage exit strategy.

+An initial profit target is set based on a Risk:Reward multiple of the initial stop-loss.

+If use_partial_profit_leg is True, half the position is sold when this target is hit.

-Trailing Stop-Loss: For the remaining position, the stop is trailed under the low of any subsequent green daily candle.
+The stop-loss for the remaining position is then moved to breakeven and subsequently trailed under the low of any new green daily candle.

+ATR_TARGET mode (New option for HTF): This is a simpler, binary exit strategy.

+A single profit target is calculated based on a multiple of the weekly ATR (e.g., entry_price + (3 * weekly_atr)).

+The trade is exited in full if either the initial stop-loss or this ATR-based profit target is hit.
+All trailing logic is disabled in this mode.

-Aggressive Breakeven: An optional rule that moves the stop-loss to just above the entry price as soon as a trade is profitable, aiming to turn potential small losses into small wins.
+Aggressive Breakeven: An optional rule that moves the stop-loss to just above the entry price as soon as a trade is profitable.

 Section 4: Strategy Timeline and Execution Flow
 This section describes the practical, time-based sequence of events for each strategy as implemented in the bias-free simulators.